nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

 **Anonymous page cache** (`AnonymousCacheHitTest`)
 - All 6 top-level navigation pages return `x-drupal-cache: HIT` after the first request.
 - All 6 pages declare a 24-hour `cache-control: max-age=86400, public` lifetime.
 - Editing content that does not feed a given page leaves that page's cache intact (cross-invalidation negative cases).
+These edits are submitted via the entity edit form (same mechanism as `CacheMissInvalidationTest`) to ensure Fastly BAN dispatch is deterministic and avoids race conditions from synchronous CLI saves.

 **Cache invalidation** (`CacheMissInvalidationTest`)
 - Editing relevant content — articles, events, bills, senator/committee taxonomy terms, landing page nodes, embedded block content, and homepage hero queue changes — correctly invalidates the corresponding page cache entries.
+- All entity edits are submitted via the Drupal UI (real HTTP POST) rather than the Drupal API, so `kernel.terminate` fires and `pantheon_advanced_page_cache` dispatches Fastly BAN requests for the invalidated cache tags.
+- The homepage hero test exercises the real production code path: it fills the entity subqueue autocomplete and presses "Add item", triggering `HomepageHeroController::homepageHeroAddItem()` which invalidates the `views:homepage_hero` cache tag.

 **Authenticated dynamic page cache** (`AuthenticatedDynamicCacheTest`)
 - Authenticated users always get a `x-drupal-dynamic-cache: MISS` on first visit and `HIT` on second.